|

 Very Unique Case of Indian Motorcycles Here's a true American brand, selling cruisers in a cruiser-loving US market.
 A made in the USA prestigious product, which is now owned by a major industrial company that knows how to build things well.
 So, it should be all systems go for Indian.
 However, one element is not being taking too seriously and that's marketing.
 Polaris'

-Indian However, Polaris seems not to have learned from the marketing mistakes of their former motorcycle brand, Victory.
+However, Polaris seems not to have learned from the marketing mistakes of their former motorcycle brand, Victory.
 The

 Demise of Victory The